misje/opencti-wazuh-connector/docs/source/index.rst

 <https://filigran.io/solutions/open-cti/>`_ :octid:`connector <connectors>`
 that lets you look up entities from your cyber threat intelligence database in your `Wazuh SIEM <https://wazuh.com>`_.
-It's implemented as an :octid:`enrichment connector <connectors/#enrichment>`, which triggers automatically (or manually if you want) whenever a new entity is added to the OpenCTI database.
+It's implemented as an :octiu:`enrichment connector <enrichment>`, which triggers automatically (or manually if you want) whenever a new entity is added to the OpenCTI database.

    .. image:: images/ir_case_example1.png